What Is Constipation?

 Reasons why people get constipated include:

 - Unhealthy diet.
-Most of the time, constipation is due to a diet that doesn't include enough water and fiber, both of which help the bowels move properly.
+Constipation can be due to a diet that doesn't include enough water and fiber, both of which help the bowels move as they should.
 People who eat lots of processed foods, cheeses, white bread and bagels, and meats may find they're constipated often.
 A healthier diet that includes high-fiber foods (like fruits, vegetables, and whole grains) can keep the stool from getting hard and dry.

 - Stress.
 People can get constipated when they're anxious about something, like a life change or a problem at home.
-Research has shown that stress can affect how the digestive system functions and can cause constipation, as well as other conditions, like diarrhea.
+Stress can affect how the digestive system works and can cause constipation, as well as other conditions, like diarrhea.

 - Irritable bowel syndrome (IBS).
-Some people have a condition called irritable bowel syndrome (IBS), which can act through stress or by eating certain "trigger" foods, which usually are fatty or spicy.
 A person with IBS may have either constipation or diarrhea, as well as stomach pain and gas.

 - Ignoring the natural urge.
 Avoiding going to the bathroom, even when you really have the urge to go, can cause constipation.
 When you ignore the urge to go, it can be harder to go later on.

-- Certain medications.
+- Some medicines.
 Sometimes, medicines like antidepressants and those used to treat iron deficiencies can lead to constipation.

-In rare cases, constipation is a sign of other medical illnesses, so keep your doctor informed if you continue to have problems, or if the constipation lasts for 2 to 3 weeks.
+In rare cases, constipation is a sign of other medical illnesses.
+Call your doctor if you continue to have problems, or if the constipation lasts for 2 to 3 weeks.

-Different people have different bathroom habits, so someone who doesn't have a bowel movement every day isn't necessarily constipated.
-One person might go three times a day, while another might go once every 3 days.
+Different people have different bathroom habits.
+So someone who doesn't have a bowel movement every day isn't necessarily constipated.
+One person might go three times a day, while another might go once every 2–3 days.

 But if you're going less than you normally do, or if it's often hard or painful to go, you might be constipated.
 A person with constipation might: